 This morning we drive to the ancient capital of Amarapura, the "city of immortality," described in its heyday as a microcosm of Burmese civilization.
 As a capital it was founded by King Bodawpaya in 1783, the year after he came to the throne.
 Bodawpaya died in 1819 and his grandson Bagyidaw shifted the capital back again to Ava in 1823.
 That was not the end of Amarapura though, for in 1841, during the reign of Tharrawaddy (the brother of Bagyidaw), it became the capital once more.
 Sixteen years later, with King Mindon in power, Amarapura was finally displaced by Mandalay.

-Back in Mandalay we visit Bagaya Monastery with its myriad Buddha images and vast collection of various antiques.
+We also visit Bagaya Monastery with its myriad Buddha images and vast collection of various antiques.

+On the way back to Mandalay we will stop at one of the top three of important sites for Burmese Buddhists (after Shwedagon and The Golden Rock) called Mahamuni.
 During our time in Mandalay, we will also visit Shwenadaw Monastery, Mandalay Palace, and see how gold leaf is produced.

 Overnight in Mandalay.
-Meal plan: Breakfast and dinner.

-Day 7 Mandalay: Mingun
+Day 7 Mandalay: Mingun, Sagaing & Inwa